website

 AMINO ACIDS

-Proteins are made up of amino acid molecules.
+Proteins are made up of Amino Acid molecules.
 There are 9 essential amino acids, and they are essential because your body CAN'T make them.
+Included among these 9 are 3 Branched-Chain Amino Acids (BCAAs), so-called because of their structure, which differs from that of the others.

-You need them for functions like protein synthesis, tissue repair, and nutrient absorption.
-They can also prevent muscle loss and help with sleep, mood, athletic performance, and fat loss.
+Every day, your body breaks down muscle, tendon, enzymes, and more.
+It needs raw materials to rebuild them, and these are Amino Acids.
+Functions like protein synthesis, tissue repair, and nutrient absorption.
+They can also help prevent muscle loss and help with sleep, mood, athletic performance, and fat loss.
+The big question is, which amino acids are optimal for men and women over 50?

-The 9 essential amino acids your body cannot synthesize are histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
+There are around 20 amino acids, of which nine are essential amino acids that the body cannot synthesize.
+These are histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.

 Man winning running race